 As the largest Android OEM, Samsung pushes out a ton of devices every year.
 While Samsung never officially confirms OS updates before release, a leaked Oreo schedule appeared online in November 2017.
 The leaked document speculates that older flagships like the Galaxy S6 and S6 Edge will get Oreo, as well as the Note 5.
 In addition, a number of phones in Samsung's A line of phones are scheduled to get the update.

 Due to the speculative nature of this leak, nearly all Samsung phones are currently in the rumored status, with a few notable exceptions.
-Both the Galaxy S8 and Galaxy Note 8 have Oreo beta builds available, which you can easily install on your device now.
+Both the Galaxy S8 and S8+, as well as the Galaxy Note 8, have already been updated to Oreo.

 - Galaxy A3 (17): Rumored

 - Galaxy A5 (18): Rumored